Malerba (condottiero): Military career

-He appears to have arrived in Italy as part of the army which Louis the Barvarian brought with him in 1327 to claim the imperial crown of the Holy Roman Empire.
+He appears to have arrived in Italy as part of the army which Louis the Bavarian brought with him in 1327 to claim the imperial crown of the Holy Roman Empire.

 In general it suited the Italian princes to have Germans in their pay rather than nationals, as language differences made them a less political threat.
 The blood of their citizens was spared and war was waged with less ferocity, because the combatants were almost all compatriots, and had no cause for hatred against one another.
 After a victory, the vanquished were stripped of their weapons and their horses, and then sent away without ransom.

 Malerba is first seen in the service of Florence in the war against the Veronese militia led by Mastino II della Scala.

 In early 1338 about 3,000 German cavalrymen (known as barbute due to their helmets) were released from Mastino's service at Vicenza and, under the leadership of Malerba, hired themselves out to Lodrisio Visconte to plunder Milan.
 He is recorded as the leader of Helvetian and Raetian forces of the Compagnia di San Giorgio, which took part in the Battle of Parabiago.
 Although the condottieri won the initial battle, they were so weakened that they succumbed to a counter attack by Milan force of 700 cavalry led by Hector de Panigo.
 On crossing the Olona river on his way back to Milan, de Panigo met Malerba and his force who had been positioned to cut off the retreat of any fugitives.
 In the last engagement of the day, Malerba was defeated and the Company of St. George was scattered.

 In March, he was hired by Azzone Visconti, but four months later he passed into the service of the Valperga family, who entrusted him with the command of 300 cavalrymen to attack and plunder the territories in fief of the prince of Savoy-Acaia.